Making Kefir Cheese

 One of my favorite stories about kefir cheese comes from a friend who had a little boy with a severe lactose allergy.
 Much to his surprise, his little boy could eat all the kefir cheese his heart desired because it was a lactose-free cheese.
 One of his favorite meals was tacos topped with kefir cheese since regular cheese seemed to bother him - but kefir cheese didn't.
 I can concur that kefir cheese is yummy on tacos!

 I usually make kefir cheese with a large strainer and a coffee filter and it works great.
 I also got a cheese maker from a company called Kefirko.
 They contacted me when they came out with a Kickstarter program to produce containers to make kefir in, and I loved their cheesemaker.
 I loved it so much I gave them some of my recipes to include in the booklet they sell with the cheese container.
 It's a pretty cool way to make kefir cheese and it can make hard kefir cheese too.
 The only drawback is that it makes smaller amounts of cheese.
 If you would like to check it out, see below.

 9 Ways to Use Your Kefir Whey

-If you do anything this summer, make yourself some kefir cheese.
-All it takes is putting some kefir in a strainer with a filter and then in about 12 to 24 hours, you'll have kefir cheese.
+If you want to get healthy, then now's the time to learn to make kefir cheese.
+All it takes is putting some kefir in a strainer with a filter and then in about 12 to 24 hours you'll have kefir cheese.
 Check out how to make kefir cheese below, then check out 43 recipes to use your kefir cheese!